tomerIQ713/graph-optimizer/README.md

 The application optimizes paths through a multi-stage routing pipeline:
 1. **Best Route to Restaurant:** Uses path-finding to navigate the driver from their starting location to the kitchen coordinates.
 2. **TSP Order Matrix:** Builds a dynamic graph focusing strictly on delivery order coordinates.
-3. **Optimized Delivery Loop:** Solves the most efficient sequence to visit all drop points.
+3. **Priority-Aware Delivery Optimization:** Solves the most efficient sequence while dynamically prioritizing urgent deliveries.
 4. **Route Splicing:** Combines and outputs a unified, complete trajectory.

 ## Installation